 “Would you like to go or to stay?”

 A question awakened me from my deep thought.
 Someone was speaking to me from the source of light.
-Our communication did not work through the voice but the mind, like telepathy.
+Our communication did not work through the voice but the mind.

 “To go or to stay?”
 I muttered.
 Does it mean I could choose between life and death?